Beat the January Blues in Edinburgh

 OK, so it’s not quite time for the Edinburgh Fringe, but there’s still plenty of opportunity to enjoy some comedy in Edinburgh.
 What better way to shake off the January blues, than with a proper giggle?
 With a mix of established acts and hilarious newcomers, check out what’s on at The Stand and Monkey Barrel comedy clubs and have a laugh this January.

 There’s no need for the January blues in Edinburgh, with all of this and more to look forward to!
-So, why not book a last minute January break at Parliament House Hotel and let the good times roll!
+So, why not make a New Year’s resolution to book a last minute January break and let the good times roll!